sujinsjlee/Cloud/docs/Kubernetes/section7.md

   ```

 ## Security Contexts

+#### A security context defines privilege and access control settings for a Pod or Container.

 - You may choose to configure the security settings at a container level or at a pod level.

 - To add security context on the container and a field called **`securityContext`** under the spec section.